josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🧬_what_a_csa_system_optimised_for_prevention_looks_like.md

 # 🧬 What a CSA System Optimised for Prevention Looks Like
-**First created:** 2025-12-20 | **Last updated:** 2025-12-20
+**First created:** 2025-12-20 | **Last updated:** 2025-12-25
-*Designing child sexual abuse prevention as public safety infrastructure, not moral aftercare*
+*Designing child sexual abuse prevention as public safety infrastructure, not moral aftercare.*

 ---